SarvikIIT/traffic/README.md

 A traffic management system for urban intersections that uses computer vision, graph neural networks, and reinforcement learning to build a digital twin of city traffic infrastructure.
 The system processes traffic video feeds, builds dynamic traffic flow models, and optimizes signal timings to reduce congestion.

-Built as a B.Tech project focused on the Varanasi Lanka area (Lanka Chowk → BHU Gate → Assi → Sigra corridor).
+Built as a Exploratory project focused on the Varanasi Lanka area (Lanka Chowk → BHU Gate → Assi → Sigra corridor).

 ## Overview